stremovskyy/SwiftCacher/README.md

 ## Precautions

-Cacher uses the `NSKeyedArchiver` and `NSKeyedUnarchiver` classes to serialize and deserialize objects.
+SwiftCacher uses the `NSKeyedArchiver` and `NSKeyedUnarchiver` classes to serialize and deserialize objects.

 This means that all objects that you want to store in the cache must conform to the `NSSecureCoding` protocol.
 For more information, see [Archives and Serializations Programming Guide](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Archiving/Archiving.html) and [NSSecureCoding](https://developer.apple.com/documentation/foundation/nssecurecoding).